stanmaz/BBOalert/README.md

 - recording of post-mortem alerts.
 Explanations after the call is made, are recorded if the text entry is terminated by pressing OK.
 If the text entry is terminated by Enter key, the alert will be sent to the opponents but not recorded.

+## Version 3.6

+Bug fixes :

+- Certain combinations of automatic option selection were impossible.
+To fix it, the mechanism of option selection has been reworked.
+- Automatic confirmation of trusted bids is delayed to avoid race problems when switching from untrusted to trusted bid
+- Blank partner selection is ignored in the dropdown box

+New features :

+- User message displayed at data import
+- Opponent’s vulnerability option tags added : @N and @V
+- Saving BBOalert data with the BBO convention card
+- User scripts supported in the shortcut text